Vaccination

 Anti-parasitic medications for kittens and annual faecal exams for adult cats can reduce environmental contamination and the risk of human infection.

 We recommend worming every 2 weeks until 12 weeks of age, then monthly until 6 months, then every 3 months.
-However, if your cat is on Revolution for fleas, you do not need worming tablets.
+We recommend:

 Heartworm